RadiantLabs/modeling-api-docs/docs/source/request_structure.rst

    :language: javascript
    :caption: Top-level request payload schema

+As discussed in `Usage Instructions`_, the Defaulting Engine will populate any missing or null building characteristics.
+In each schema definition table below, information about each key's default is provided.
+  - **_`PSC`**: Property-specific characteristic.
+This type of default indicates that specific information about the address is collected and applied to that attribute.
+Thus, each address may have a different default value.
+For example, ``buildingSummary.conditionedFloorArea`` is collected from various `Data Sources`_ to be populated when missing or null.
+  - **_`BSA`**: Building stock assumption.
+This type of default indicates that location- and vintage-based building stock assumptions are used by the defaulting engine to populate missing and null keys.

 .. note::

    _`Objects and arrays` are used as values throughout the API.
 The difference is: